animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 also strongly recommend that you limit the scope of the scan.</p>

-While Lucene queries are not supported on Spring Data for GemFire repositories, Spring Data for GemFire does provide comprehensive [support](lucene.html) for GemFire Lucene queries by using the Spring template design pattern.
+While Lucene queries are not supported on Spring Data for VMware GemFire repositories, Spring Data for VMware GemFire does provide comprehensive [support](lucene.html) for GemFire Lucene queries by using the Spring template design pattern.